 Ph.D., City University of New York

 Mount Sinai Hospital

-Dr. Krellman is a clinical neuropsychologist and brain injury rehabilitation researcher who holds the rank of Assistant Professor in the Department of Rehabilitation Medicine.
-He comes to Mount Sinai from the Rusk Institute of Rehabilitation Medicine at NYU-Langone Medical Center, where he served as a staff neuropsychologist and Clinical Instructor of Rehabilitation Medicine.
+Jason Krellman, PhD, ABPP-CN is a clinical neuropsychologist and brain injury rehabilitation researcher who holds the rank of Assistant Professor in the Department of Rehabilitation Medicine.
+He is board certified in clinical neuropsychology by the American Board of Professional Psychology.

-Dr. Krellman's primary research interests include attrition in longitudinal studies of persons with traumatic brain injury (TBI), culturally-sensitive educational interventions for persons with TBI, and both biological and psychological factors associated with persistent functional deficits following mild TBI.
 Within the Brain Injury Research Center (BIRC) at Mount Sinai, Dr. Krellman is actively involved in a number of research projects funded by the National Institute on Disability and Rehabilitation Research (NIDRR) and the Centers for Disease Control (CDC).
-He also serves as Director of Clinical Training for the BIRC's NIDRR-funded post-doctoral fellowship in clinical neuropsychology and rehabilitation research, of which he is a graduate.
+He is Principal Investigator on studies examining the efficacy of phototherapy for fatigue following TBI and the feasibility of delivering emotion regulation skills training to TBI survivors via videoconferencing.
+He also serves as Director of Training for the BIRC's NIDRR-funded post-doctoral fellowship in clinical neuropsychology and rehabilitation research, of which he is a graduate.

 Physicians and scientists on the faculty of the Icahn School of Medicine at Mount Sinai often interact with pharmaceutical, device and biotechnology companies to improve patient care, develop new therapies and achieve scientific breakthroughs.
 In order to promote an ethical and transparent environment for conducting research, providing clinical care and teaching, Mount Sinai requires that salaried faculty inform the School of their relationships with such companies.